 A Temporary Change of Address service routes mail from your current address to a new location for a short period.
 During this time, if you decide to use your new mailing address for the long term, you must manually update senders as you see mail items with a yellow forwarding label arrive.
-Should you wish to cancel this service, you can do so by visiting the following USPS page: Manage my Move
+You can cancel this service by visiting the postal service page: Manage my Move

-A Permanent Change of Address tells USPS to reroute your mail permanently.
-If you are relocating completely and do not plan to move again for some time, then this solution will be your best option.
+A Permanent change of address tells the postal service to reroute your mail permanently.
+If you are relocating entirely and do not plan to move again for some time, then this solution will be your best option.

 However, the postal service will only forward your mail for 1 year in this case as well.